Price of Anarchy with Heterogeneous Latency Functions

-In this section we show bounds on the price of anarchy in $k$-commodity nonatomic networks with heterogeneous affine and polynomial delay functions.
-The bound will be a function of the number of commodities $k$ and $N_{\Phi}$ represents maximum number of terms in the polynomial representing $\Phi^i_e(f)$ over all edges, $e$, and commodities, $i$.
+In this section we show bounds on the price of anarchy in $k$-commodity non-atomic networks for heterogeneous affine and polynomial delay functions.
+The bound will be a function of the number of commodities $k$ and $N_{\Phi}$, the maximum number of terms in the polynomial representing $\Phi^i_e(f)$ over all edges, $e$, and commodities, $i$.
 Interestingly, there is no dependence on the size of the network.

-\ignore{ \begin{lemma} Let $f$ be a Nash equilibrium flow and $\hat{f}$ be any feasible flow vector in the instance with heterogeneous $\theta$-polynomial delay functions.
-Then . \end{lemma} \begin{proof} We use the variational inequality defined in Lemma~\ref{lem:variational}(also see \cite{D1980}).
-Then we apply H$\ddot{o}$lder's inequality by letting $x = (\theta+1)/\theta$ and $y = \theta+1$.
-To simply show the proof, we only consider all terms related with edge $e$.
-There are two cases : i) summation of all terms that consists of one variable (monomials) and ii) summation of all terms that consists of at least two variables (remember that it is allowed to have cross terms).
-Let us consider summation of all terms where each term consists of one variable for edge $e$.